 25 September 2013 at 3.28pm | Comment on this article

 It comes as no surprise that Giuseppe Verdi is a popular choice on BBC Radio 4’s Desert Island Discs.
-Considered by some to be the most influential composer of operas, Verdi wrote classic works, ranging from La traviata to Macbeth, Rigoletto to Don Carlo.
+Considered by some to be the most influential composer of operas, Verdi wrote classic works, ranging from La traviata to Il trovatore, Rigoletto to Don Carlo.

 A look through the BBC Radio 4 archive shows that some 334 castaways have chosen music by Verdi to accompany them on their desert island.
-Those selecting works by the great Italian include Harry Potter actor and West End star Zoë Wanamaker, who chose ‘Offertorio’ from the Requiem Mass; and Downton Abbey creator Julian Fellowes, who explains that he was introduced to Verdi at as a teenager when his mother, on realizing he did not know 'Sempre libera' from La traviata, feared she was 'raising a barbarian'.
+Those selecting works by the great Italian include Harry Potter actor and West End star Zoë Wanamaker, who chose ‘Offertorio’ from the Requiem Mass; actor Richard Briers and politician Neil Kinnock, who both chose the fiery tenor aria ‘Di quella pira’ from Il trovatore; and Downton Abbey creator Julian Fellowes, who explains that he was introduced to Verdi at as a teenager when his mother, on realizing he did not know ‘Sempre libera’ from La traviata, feared she was ‘raising a barbarian’.

-Michelin-starred TV chef Heston Blumenthal chose the ‘Grand March’ from Aida, while James Bond star Roger Moore chose the prelude to Act 1 of La traviata.
-Hollywood star Hugh Grant chose the famous ‘Va, pensiero’ chorus from Nabucco, which was recently performed by a flashmob in Covent Garden as part of Deloitte Ignite’s Festival of Voices.
+Michelin-starred TV chef Heston Blumenthal chose the ‘Grand March’ from Aida, while James Bond star Roger Moore chose the prelude to Act I of La traviata.
+Il trovatore’s ‘Tacea la notte placida’ was selected by soprano Renée Fleming, while comedian Harry Enfield included the rousing soldiers’ chorus ‘Or co’dadi’ from the same opera.
+Hollywood star Hugh Grant chose the famous ‘Va, pensiero’ chorus from Nabucco.

 The BBC Radio 4’s Desert Island Disc archive lists every castaway interviewed since 1942, with a number of programmes available to listen to online.
 Find out which castaways chose music by Wagner.